stormpath/stormpath-documentation/source/configuration.rst

   10.1.
 Required API Credentials
   ==============================

-  At the very least, these configuration options **must** be set in order for the Stormpath SDK to initialize properly:
+  At the very least, these configuration options **must** be set in order to initialize the Stormpath SDK:

   * ``stormpath.client.apiKey.id`` (the Stormpath API Key ID)
   * ``stormpath.client.apiKey.secret`` (the Stormpath API Key Secret)

-  If these values aren't set (using one of the :ref:`Configuration Sources <config_sources>` below), the Stormpath SDK will throw an error.
+  If these values aren't set, the Stormpath SDK will throw an error.
 See :ref:`api_keys` in the Configuration Reference for examples of how to set these values.

   .. _set_up_caching: